Aspose/apireference.aspose.com/content/sites/aspose/slides/english/php-java/aspose.slides/table/getlastrow/_index.md

 ---
 title: getLastRow
-second_title: Aspose.Sildes for Node.js via Java API Reference
+second_title: Aspose.Sildes for PHP via Java API Reference
 description:
 type: docs

-url: /node-java/aspose.slides/table/getlastrow/
+url: /php-java/aspose.slides/table/getlastrow/
 ---

-## getLastRow()  function
+## getLastRow()  method

  Determines whether the last row of a table has to be drawn with a special formatting.
  Read/write  boolean.

-### Result
+### Returns
 boolean